dtzWill/wdtz/content/technical/irssi_sasl_ecdsa.rst

-Recently `freenode upgraded to Atheme 7.2`_, and in the process deprecated support for the SASL mechanism DH-BLOWFISH.
+Recently `freenode upgraded to Atheme 7.2`_, and in the process deprecated support for the SASL mechanism ``DH-BLOWFISH``.
 Atheme is the reference implementation of the current IRC protocol, which `deprecates DH-BLOWFISH in IRCv3`_.

-There are good reasons for this change, but regardless it's been done and irssi needs some help accomodating this change.
+There are good reasons for this change, but regardless it's been done and irssi needs some help accommodating this change.

 Why not PLAIN?